Skylar Grey: 2012–2014: Don't Look Down and collaborations

 In September 2013, Grey released a music video for her cover version of Daft Punk's hit single "Get Lucky".
-In October 2013, Grey appeared on the track "The Last Day" on Moby's eleventh album, Innocents.
+On September 5, 2013, Grey was featured on the song "Don't Turn On Me" by 50 Cent and produced by Alex da Kid for 50 Cent's album, Street King Immortal.
+The track gained millions of views on YouTube before the first week of December 2013, however the song would go unreleased due to 50 Cent delaying and eventually canceling the album in July 2021.In October 2013, Grey appeared on the track "The Last Day" on Moby's eleventh album, Innocents.
 On October 17, 2013, Grey previewed a new cover of Robert Palmer's "Addicted to Love" in a trailer for the 2014 remake of Endless Love.
 In November 2013, she appeared on Eminem's eighth studio album, The Marshall Mathers LP 2, on a track titled "Asshole".

 On January 20, 2014, Grey released a song titled "Shot Me Down", with David Guetta.
 The song was successful charting in the top ten in several countries.
 In March 2014, a new collaboration with American recording artist Kid Cudi, titled "Hero", was recorded for the Need for Speed film and released on the film's official soundtrack.
 In August 2014, Grey appeared on American rapper T.I.'s song "New National Anthem", from his ninth album, Paperwork.
 In November 2014, Grey featured on Shady XV, a compilation album performed by various artists of Shady Records, on "Twisted" alongside Eminem and Yelawolf.
 In 2014, Grey teamed up with American rapper Nicki Minaj to co-write the song "Bed of Lies", from Minaj's third album, The Pinkprint.
 Grey sang on the recording and performed it with Minaj at the 2014 MTV Europe Music Awards and the December 6, 2014 episode of Saturday Night Live.